- Sleep is integral not only for adequate cognition but also for the healing of your body.

 - Tip 5-Keep your core body cool and purchase a Chilipad.

 - Tip 6-Invest in a good mattress and duvet cover.

 - Tip 7-Stop using electronics after 5 pm and/or limit their usage.
-Also, consider the purchase of a QI device.
+Also, consider purchasing products from EMF solutions, such as a home harmonizer.

 - Tip 8-Avoid eating at least 3 hours prior to bedtime or avoid consumption of caffeine after 12 PM.

 - Tip 10- Exercise by doing yoga, walking, or another preferred form of physical activity. [/callout]